-DSS aims to keep its own funds stable to ensure a healthy solvency ratio, which, as of 31st of December, was 264 %.
+DSS aims to keep its own funds stable to ensure a healthy solvency ratio, which, as of 31 December, was 213 %.
 DSS has lined up precautions in case the capital position is challenged.
 This is qualified through a management tracking of the capital position and the means available is classified as being either in the green, yellow or red zone.

-It's prioritized that DSS continuously has enough capital to deliver on the strategy.
+It's prioritised that DSS continuously has enough capital to deliver on the strategy.